IAmSneak/diamond-economy/README.md

-Basic economy for the fabric modloader using diamonds as currency.
+Basic economy for the fabric and forge modloaders using diamonds as currency.
 Uses the "/diamonds" command along with the following subcommands

 - balance [Optional: player] - tells user how much money the player has